Nutrition Services Director

 Since September 1, 2016, the first Thursday of each month our menus will feature items which are grown, produced, or packaged in Nebraska.
 Known as "Nebraska Thursdays", the day will feature locally sourced products.
 It is our way of supporting the local economy and to highlight Nebraska companies.

-BBQ Chicken Drummies (Elementary) - Oven Baked Fiery Chicken (Middle and High) - Smart Chicken, Tecumseh, NE and International Spices, Fremont, NE
+BBQ Chicken Drummies (Elementary) - BBQ Chicken Thighs (Middle and High) - Smart Chicken, Tecumseh, NE and International Spices, Fremont, NE

 Hiland Milk - Hiland Dairy, Omaha NE